 Input from educational partners clearly align with the district mission to create lifelong learners.
-The input form stakeholders confirmed the LCAP goals and action items in the following ways:
+The input from stakeholders confirmed the LCAP goals and action items in the following ways:

-Parent Consultation: The district reviewed metric data and progress towards meeting goals and action steps with multiple advisory groups.
+Parent Consultation: Based on input obtained from this group, no specific changes for the 2023-24 LCAP were recommended.
+Current LCAP already reflects previous changes recommended by these educational partners.
+The district reviewed metric data and progress towards meeting goals and action steps with multiple advisory groups.
 The district also conducted a parent survey for input into the 2021-2024 goals and action steps, but received minimal responses.
 The district held a public comment period at the June board meeting to solicit more input and have some input.
 The parent input was that the goals should remain the same and academic progress should remain the priority (Goal #1 Action #1 & #2).
 Additional interventions were also requested (Goal #1 Action #8 & #9)